JosephusPaye/Keen-UI/README.md

 > A lightweight but collection of essential UI components written with Vue and inspired by Material Design.

-Keen UI is designed to be a lightweight [Vue.js](http://vuejs.org/) UI framework with a simple API.
+Keen UI is designed to be a lightweight [Vue.js](http://vuejs.org/) UI library with a simple API.
 Though the design is inspired by Google's [Material Design](https://material.io/guidelines), Keen UI is not meant to be a full implementation of the spec.

 Keen UI is **not** a CSS framework, and as such you won't find a grid system or styles for typography in it.
 Instead, the focus is on creating reusable components that have interactivity.

-## Documentation and Demo
+## Documentation and demo
 [http://josephuspaye.github.io/Keen-UI/](http://josephuspaye.github.io/Keen-UI/)

 ## Requirements